For many, sweat is an uncomfortable fact of life — especially when it happens in the land down under.

 Moisture-wicking technology, which has been a staple of athletic wear for years, is now available in the place you may need it most — your underwear.

 Sweat-wicking fabric pulls moisture away from the skin and out to the exterior of the fabric.
 This helps keep the fabric dry on the inside.

-Some sweat-wicking underwear, like these smart panties from Knockout, contain odor-absorbing molecules that can help keep you smelling fresh all day.
+Some sweat-wicking underwear contain odor-absorbing molecules that can help keep you smelling fresh all day.

 Synthetic materials like polyester don’t breathe as well as natural fabrics.
 Instead of allowing sweat to evaporate out, the material holds the sweat in and traps it against your skin.

 Natural fabrics like cotton and linen allow sweat to evaporate like it’s supposed to.
 They’re basically organic sweat-wickers!

 The downside?
 Cotton retains moisture longer than synthetic sweat-wicking fabrics.
 This means you’ll deal with a little bit of wetness before things dry out.

 You may love those skinny jeans, but are they loving you back?
 Probably not.
 Anything tight in the crotch area is going to raise the temperature down there.